 A tariff is a type of trade barrier imposed by a government that acts as a tax on imports.
-The tariff maybe in the form of a specific or ad valorem tax.
+The tariff may be in the form of a specific or ad valorem tax.
 Tariffs raise the price of the imported good to lowers its consumption.
 Tariffs encourage consumers to pick the local option.

 A specific tax is imposed on each unit, i.e., $0.50 on a pack of cigarettes, while an ad valorem tax (or percentage tax) is a percentage of the price like a sales tax of 10%.